- 17 National Championships in 20 years

-The Women's League of the Western Collegiate Hockey Association, the top league in all of women's collegiate hockey, proudly celebrates its 21st season of competition in 2019-20, its first under the leadership of Commissioner Jennifer Flowers.
+The Women's League of the Western Collegiate Hockey Association, the top league in all of women's collegiate hockey, proudly celebrates its 22nd season of competition in 2020-21, its second under the leadership of Commissioner Jennifer Flowers.

 No women's hockey conference can top the impressive list of national accomplishments of the WCHA.
 Since 1998, member teams have earned a record 17 NCAA and AWCHA national championships while finishing as the national runner-up seven times.
 Since the inception of the NCAA women's ice hockey championship in 2001, the WCHA has won 16 titles, landed at least one team in every Frozen Four and iced two or more teams in 14 Frozen Fours.

 The league has also produced seven Patty Kazmaier Memorial Award winners as well an additional 19 student-athletes who were among the Top-3 finalists for the award.

 Eighty-three WCHA student-athletes have made 174 appearances in the Olympic Games, with 27 earning Gold medals, since women's ice hockey made its first appearance in the Games in 2002 in Salt Lake City.

 Since 2002, every team to medal at the Olympics has had at least one player with WCHA ties on its roster.

 At the 2018 Winter Olympics in Pyeonchang South Korea, 37 current or former WCHA players competed.
 The group included Gold medal winners Hannan Brandt, Dani Cameranesi, Brianne Decker, Megan Duggan, Amanda Kessel, Hilary Knight, Jocelyne Lamoureux-Davidson, Monique Lamoureux-Morando, Gigi Marvin, Sidney Morin, Kelly Pannek, Alex Rigsby, Maddie Rooney and Lee Stecklein of the United States.